 *People with severe eczema were not included in the trial.

-The most common side effects of OPZELURA include: common cold (nasopharyngitis), diarrhea, bronchitis, ear infection, increase in a type of white blood cell (eosinophil) count, hives, inflamed hair pores (folliculitis), swelling of the tonsils (tonsillitis), and runny nose (rhinorrhea).
-In clinical studies, these side effects were observed in at least 1% of people using OPZELURA.
+The most common side effects in the 8-week clinical trials observed in at least 1% of people using OPZELURA were common cold (nasopharyngitis), diarrhea, bronchitis, ear infection, increase in a type of white blood cell (eosinophil) count or decrease in a type of white blood cell (neutropenia) count, hives, inflamed hair pores (folliculitis), swelling of the tonsils (tonsillitis), and runny nose (rhinorrhea), upper respiratory tract infection, COVID-19, fever, and pain, irritation, discomfort, or itching at the application site.

 Serious side effects can also occur.
 Please see the Full Prescribing Information, including Boxed Warning, and Medication Guide for OPZELURA.